zamroczynski/BTW-Music-Player/README.md

   - Combat: Dedicated music for encounters with monsters, wolves, or squids.
   - Boss Battles: Unique tracks for fights against the Ender Dragon and the Wither.
   - Victory: A special theme plays after defeating a boss.
+- Smart Biome Logic: Biome variants (e.g., Forest Hills, Desert Hills) are automatically treated as their main biome, simplifying configuration.
+- Seamless Travel: Rivers and Beaches are considered "transparent".
+The music from the previous biome (e.g., Forest) continues to play while crossing a river, preventing constant music switching.
+- Advanced Validator: The mod checks if your .ogg files exist and are valid, reporting errors directly in the Music Pack selection menu.
 - Multi-Music Pack Support: Load tracks from a single, specific music pack or from all installed packs at once.
 - In-Game Configuration: Manage settings, select music packs, and open the music folder directly from the game options menu via a new gear icon.